doctorfree/MirrorCommand/README.md

 MirrorCommand assumes that MagicMirror is installed in either `/usr/local/MagicMirror` or a user's home directory.

-To install MagicMirror simply install MirrorCommand using the Debian package format available at the
+To install MagicMirror simply install MirrorCommand using the Debian or RPM package format available at the
 [MirrorCommand Releases](https://gitlab.com/doctorfree/MirrorCommand/-/releases)
 area of the Git repository.